Basic Eating and Cleansing for a Healthier Life

 3. Cleansing promotes energy and clear mindedness.

-Let’s examine each of these statements starting with what gets eliminated when.
+Let’s check each of these statements starting with what gets eliminated when.

 Although some doctors will dispute this, over time fecal matter will accumulate along your colon walls.
 Think of a drain pipe that never gets cleaned.
 Eventually gunk sticks to it.
 I’ve had a “clean” diet for thirty years and yet when I cleanse with herbs, cleansing drinks, I still have bowl movements even during the fasting period of a cleanse, which occurs in the fifth week!
 (Yes, I admit that some of it is the cleansers and herbs I ingest during a cleanse.)

-Fiber really is helpful — not only does it promote regular elimination, but it helps keep you from over eating; however, it is not sufficient to maintain a clean colon long-term.
+Fiber really is helpful — not only does it promote regular elimination, but it helps keep you from over eating; however, it is not enough to support a clean colon long-term.
 To do this requires a cleansing program.

 Turning next to toilet pit stops… do I really mean to say that the number of pit stops each day should equal the number of main meals (not including snacks)?
 Yup.
 But that’s not definitive… there is debate on the topic.